 If you wish to be removed from the Register at any point, please contact us, using the contact details below.
 Furthermore, we may occasionally contact you to check whether you still wish to remain on the register.

 The Self-build and Custom Housebuilding Act 2015 (as amended by the Housing and Planning Act 2016) places a Duty upon the Local Planning Authority to give suitable development permission to enough suitable serviced plots of land to meet the demand for self-build and custom housebuilding in their area.
 The level of demand is established by reference to the number of entries added to the Register during a base period (starting from 31 October each year), supported as necessary by additional data from secondary sources.
 At the end of each base period, a Council has 3 years in which to grant permission for an equivalent number of plots of land, which are suitable for self-build and custom housebuilding, as there are entries for that base period.

-Monitoring of planning applications has found that 26 permissions have been granted for self or custom build housing between 31st October 2020 and 30th October 2021.
+Monitoring of planning applications has found that 15 permissions have been granted for self or custom build housing between 31st October 2021 and 30th October 2022.
 The graph below provides an overview of the demand and supply situation since 2016.
-It shows that there are sufficient self and custom build permissions to meet the demand on the register at 30th October 2021, but without the supply of further self and custom build permissions there will be a shortfall at future years.
+It shows that there is a slight shortfall of self and custom build permissions to meet the demand on the register at 30th October 2022, which may increase in subsequent years without the supply of further self and custom build permissions.

 |Date range for base period||Total No. Registrations||Permissions granted||Demand*||Supply|